-When it comes to the leading trainer and jockey in the race, there are two stand-out performers with Nicky Henderson, having won it six times, and Barry Geraghty the successful rider in five of the last 16 years.
+When it comes to the leading trainer and jockey in the race, there are two stand-out performers with Nicky Henderson, having won it seven times, and Barry Geraghty the successful rider in five of the last 17 years.

-The January JCB Trial at Cheltenham taken this year by Fakir D'Oudairies has not proved a good route to this race in recent times.
+The JCB Trial at Cheltenham in January has not proved a good route to this race in recent times.
 Defi Du Seuil, in 2017, was only the third horse since 1985 to win both contests.

-A more profitable route in recent times has been the Spring Juvenile Hurdle at Leopardstown in February, as five of the past seven winners having finished in the frame in that Irish contest.
+A more profitable route in recent times has been the Spring Juvenile Hurdle at Leopardstown in February, as five of the past eight winners having finished in the frame in that Irish contest.

 Since the creation of the Fred Winter Hurdle in 2005, the Triumph Hurdle has become a much tighter affair with fewer major surprises.
-The winner has come from the first four in the betting in 11 of those 14 renewals, with Farclas being fifth best in the market last year.
+The winner has come from the first four in the betting in 11 of those 16 renewals.
+Farclas was fifth best in the market in 2018, as was Burning Victory last year.

-No filly has won the four-year-old showpiece since French challenger Snow Drop in 2000.
+The latter became the first filly to win the four-year-old showpiece since French challenger Snow Drop in 2000.

 Triumph Hurdle history: